KiSwiSje/esp8266_experiments/readme.md

 this allows to study what sort of responses you can get after a command - and how to deal with it in your code

-i have also incorporated a way to check if the esp8266 restarts - and if need be, restart your server that was running. this may not work on all versions of the firmware - i think later versions have a watchdog timer that detects a hang-up and restarts the esp8266 (confirmed - can be enabled/disabled)
+i have also incorporated a way to check if the esp8266 restarts - and if need be, restart your server that was running. this may not work on all versions of the firmware - i think later versions have a watchdog timer that detects a hang-up and restarts the esp8266 (confirmed - can be enabled/disabled - does not seem to change the frequent restarts though - will investigate further)

 I adapted a simple webserver example, I included a couple of simple web pages for testing purposes.
 (sources can be found in the code)